NISE-PE Constraint: Data-Driven Predictive Control with Persistence of Excitation: Problem Statement

-An important aspect of $\mathbb{P}_0$ is that the data used to represent the system, $(u_{}^{d}, y_{}^{d})$, is collected offline and therefore fixed.
-Although, for simplicity, this paper considers the linear, time-invariant system \eqref{eq:state_space_linear}, the practical reality is that it merely represents a model of a nonlinear or time-varying system.
-In such cases, the data $(u_{}^{d},y_{}^{d})$ may need to be updated online to represent the changing dynamics.
-However, even if $(u_{}^{d}, y_{}^{d})$ were updated online, $\mathbb{P}_0$ does not guarantee that the input data would be persistently exciting and thus ensuring PE becomes a relevant and necessary concern.

-The particular objective of the paper is therefore to \textbf{(i)} propose a novel linear persistence of excitation constraint and, based on this constraint, \textbf{(ii)} propose a persistently exciting DD-MPC algorithm that maintains excitation given prior persistently exciting input data.
+A relevant aspect of \eqref{eq:data_driven_MPC_entire_formulation} is that $(u_{}^{d}, y_{}^{d})$ are collected offline and fixed.
+Although, for simplicity, this paper considers the linear, time-invariant system \eqref{eq:state_space_linear}, the practical reality is that \eqref{eq:state_space_linear} merely models a nonlinear or time-varying system.
+In such cases, $(u_{}^{d},y_{}^{d})$ may need to be updated online to represent the changing dynamics.
+However, \eqref{eq:data_driven_MPC_entire_formulation} does not guarantee that the input signal is persistently exciting, making the enforcement of PE a necessary concern.
+The particular aims of this paper are thus to (i) propose novel linear PE constraints and, based on them, (ii) propose a persistently exciting DDPC algorithm that maintains PE given prior persistently exciting input data.